 While this is not one of the Six Big Losses, it still deserves an explanation.

-Time not scheduled for production has to do with equipment utilization.
+Time not scheduled for production has to do with equipment utilization, also called machine utilization.
 It indicates the time that you lose because you haven’t scheduled your equipment to run, for example, due to no demand for the product.

 While time not scheduled for production is not a loss in a sense that it does not indicate poor equipment efficiency, but it is still a loss that you can address via sales and planning to realize the potential of your current equipment.